dfajtai/PyDICOM-Waveform-Extractor/README.md

 ### **Output**

-- Processed waveform data is saved as CSV files in the specified output directory.
+- Extracted waveform data is saved as CSV files in the specified output directory.
 - Metadata is saved as JSON or YAML files based on your configuration.